-Self-administration of any medication with the exception of asthma medication and autoinjectable epinephrine, as discussed above, is prohibited for students.
+Self-administration of any medication with the exception of asthma medication and auto-injectable epinephrine, as discussed above, is prohibited for students.

-- · Written parental permission for self-administration is on file with the school - The medication is in the original container and appropriately labeled with the manufacturer's directions - · The student's name is affixed to the container - · Student possesses only the amount needed this policy and the student may be subject to disciplinary action in accordance with the Standards of Student Conduct.
+- Written parental permission for self-administration is on file with the schoolThe medication is in the original container and appropriately labeled with the manufacturer's directions - The student's name is affixed to the container - Student possesses only the amount needed

 Sharing, borrowing, distributing, manufacturing or selling any medication is prohibited.
-Permission to self-administer non-prescription medication may be revoked if the student violates
+Permission to self-administer non-prescription medication may be revoked if the student violates this policy and the student may be subject to disciplinary action in accordance with the Standards of Student Conduct.